Fall 2019/Spring 2020 High School InternFFAC - Bay Area

 Interns are also expected to work/shadow at the office at least 8 times (ideally a minimum of 1 day per month) during open office hours.
-These events take place at our Oakland location and also wherever we have an opportunity to table, give a presentation, network, etc. We will share a Google Calendar with all interns so that they can choose which days to attend.
-Their choices may also be based on which work projects they are collaborating on.
+These events take place at our Oakland location and also wherever we have an opportunity to table, give a presentation, network, etc. We share a Google Calendar with all interns so that they can choose which days to attend.
+Intern choices may also be based on which work projects they are collaborating on.
 All interns are required to table, leaflet, and present at least once.

-The Changemaker Project
+THE Changemaker Project